aras62/vision-based-prediction/papers/action_papers.md

 ___
 <a name=action></a>
 <h2 style="color:#2f38e8";> Action Prediction Papers</h2>

-Below is the list of Action prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
-Each paper in the list has an associated link to the publication page, and arxiv preprint or code links if available.
-By **clicking on the papers** you can get the following information:

-* **Datasets** used in the paper
-* **Metrics** used in the paper
-* **Bibtext** of the publication

-<h3>Papers</h3>
 <ul><a name=Liu_2022_CVPR_2/>
 <details close>
 <summary><strong><em>Liu et al., "A Hybrid Egocentric Activity Anticipation Framework via Memory-Augmented Recurrent and One-Shot Representation Forecasting", CVPR, 2022.</em></strong> <a href=https://openaccess.thecvf.com/content/CVPR2022/papers/Liu_A_Hybrid_Egocentric_Activity_Anticipation_Framework_via_Memory-Augmented_Recurrent_and_CVPR_2022_paper.pdf>paper</a></summary>